DrumPants/Sensorizer-DrumPants-Firmware/README.md

 You can use Sensorizer like any other Arduino library sketch directly from the Arduino IDE.

-Tested on Arduino IDE 1.6.2.
+Tested on Arduino IDE 1.6.2. **IMPORTANT**: For this DrumPants 2.0 class-compliant MIDI, you will need to use a special branch of the Arduino IDE with MIDI support.
+Download and compile the modified IDE from here: https://github.com/odbol/Arduino/tree/midi

 Install Library Dependencies